BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 a bug message and a bail out from the ifcheck so things dont really break)
 #### [&#x2191; Back to ToC](#table-of-contents)

-## Mobprog Usage complexities
+## Mobprog Usage Complexities

-Some truths about mobprogs, some of which might feel unexpected from a builder's point of view, especially if they don't have a coding background.
+Some truths or limitations of mobprogs, some of which might feel unexpected from a builder's point of view, especially if they don't have a coding background.

 *  The entirety of a mobprog is processed at the same time, regardless of whether the mobprog involves time or takes time to execute.
 If a mob has a prog that waits for 10 mob ticks, then waves to a player in the room, it will have decided which player it is waving to as soon as the mobprog is triggered.
 The entire mobprog is processed when triggered.
 If the player happens to wander off during this time, the mobile will attempt to wave to a player who is already gone.